shobrook/DeepFCN/README.md

 | clustering_coef        | Clustering coefficient for the node, where correlation is used as edge weight.                                                                                                           |
 | closeness_centrality   | Reciprocal of the average shortest path distance to the node over all n-1 reachable nodes.
 Distance between two nodes is measured as the reciprocal of their connectivity (correlation). |
 | betweenness_centrality | Sum of the fraction of all-pais shortest paths that pass through the node.                                                                                                               |

+# Authors

+`DeepFCN` was created by Jonathan Shobrook and [Paul C. Bogdan](https://github.com/paulcbogdan/) as part of our research in the [Dolcos Lab](https://dolcoslab.beckman.illinois.edu/) at the Beckman Institute for Advanced Science and Technology.